Our board in common strengthens our collaborative decision-making and helps us make best use of our collective resources

 Since leaving Jewish Care Simon has been involved in a number of different organisations as a consultant.
 In 2020, Simon was made an MBE for services to the community.

-David is a non-executive director of Imperial College Healthcare NHS Trust and London North West University Healthcare NHS Trust.
+David is a non-executive director of Imperial College Healthcare NHS Trust and vice chair of London North West University Healthcare NHS Trust

 David has 40 years’ experience in leadership and operational roles, most recently as Shell’s retail general manger for North Europe and board director of Shell UK.